Agencies Responsible for regulating drones in Bosnia and Herzegovina

 See general rules above.

-Notes for Commercial Drone Services operations in Bosnia and Herzegovina
+Notes for operating Commercial Drone Services in Bosnia and Herzegovina

 See general rules above.